lawrencerowland/lawrencerowland.github.io/about.md

 # About

+TOC {:toc}

 # Purpose

--This website introduces various tools and frameworks available for better project portfolio management.
+- This website introduces various tools and frameworks available for better project portfolio management.

--It shows what to use for different business challenges.
+- It shows what to use for different business challenges.

 ## Description of site

 This site provides open frameworks and tool-sets to set up and deliver projects, programmes and portfolios.

 As well as conventional project management, this site introduces specific ways to use machine-learning, natural language understanding and graph databases to deliver better projects.